christian-doucette/code_breaker/README.md

 And, it includes decryption functions for:
 1. Caesar cipher
-2. Substitution cipher (although this one still needs some improvement)
+2. Substitution cipher

 &nbsp;
 ## Decryption Techniques
 To decrypt, I use a simple language model called an *n-gram* model.
-It is trained on common English words, and is able to assign a score to any sequence of letter, which represents how similar that sequence is to standard English.
+It is trained on common English words, and is able to assign a score to any sequence of letters, which represents how similar that sequence is to standard English.

 A Caesar cipher is a rotation of the alphabet, so there are only 26 possibilities for encryption.
 So, I just check each of these and return the one that my model scores the highest.